theindiangeek/icinga/README.md

 Step 1: Download the icinga 10.1 x86_64 package based on the architecture of your machine.
 <br><img src="images/1.png" width="500px">

+Steps 2-10 are optional.
+Follow these only if you're getting a dot net error during icinga install.

 Step 2: If it prompts you for a dot net dependency, install it using the following steps:
 Go to windows programs and features:
 <br><img src="images/2.png" width="500px">